If you’re in search of a gift for a food lover, here are more than 30 of the best foodie gift ideas to inspire you!

 But this one is a bit more compact than the VonShef machine, and its design also allows you to add extra ingredients while the paddles are in motion.
 This is great for adding extras to your ice-cream, like chunks of fresh fruit, sauces, or chocolate chips.

-This mid-range ice-cream maker gets great reviews on Amazon, click here to check price and availability*
+This mid-range ice-cream maker gets great reviews from customers on Amazon.

 This machine has a compressor which means that you don’t need to pre-freeze your bowl or refreeze the bowl between batches.